jshin83/data-structures-and-algorithms/Data-Structures/README.md

 @param k value from the end of linked list

 @return Object value at the kth node from the end of the linked list

+`mergeLists(listOne, listTwo)`
+Take in two linked lists, merge them with alternating nodes from each list, and return one linked list.

+@param one linked list

+@param two linked list

+@return linked list

 `getHeadData()`
 Getter for head data.